Miltonly/Streets/Elliott Crescent

 Which schools serve Elliott Crescent?

-Public elementary students attend Tiger Jeet Singh Public School, a four-minute drive away; Catholic elementary draws to St. Scholastica.
-Secondary students attend St. Kateri Tekakwitha or St. Francis Xavier for Catholic, while public secondary options include nearby high schools within a short drive.
+Public elementary students attend Tiger Jeet Singh Public School, a four-minute drive away.
+Catholic elementary students go to St. Scholastica Catholic Elementary.
+Secondary options include Craig Kielburger for public and St. Kateri Tekakwitha for Catholic.

 How far is Elliott Crescent from Toronto?